jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Politics of Stories

 So these are the three categories in a nutshell.
-Classic stories tackle real-life problems.
-Art stories talk about themselves.
-Spectacle stories are a distraction.
+Classic heroes tackle real-life problems.
+Art heroes are self-obsessed.
+Spectacle heroes are a distraction.

 Their purpose and meaning do not end there.
 In the world of politics, this means the ruling philosophy of classic stories are about equality and democracy, while a ruling philosophy art and spectacle stories are about maintaining a hierarchy.